tskit-dev/tskit/docs/data-model.md

 (sec_data_model_definitions_sample)=

 sample
-: The focal nodes of a tree sequence, usually thought of as those that we have obtained data from.
+: The focal nodes of a tree sequence, usually thought of as those from which we have obtained data.
 The specification of these affects various
   methods: (1) {meth}`TreeSequence.variants` and
   {meth}`TreeSequence.haplotypes` will output the genotypes of the samples, and {attr}`Tree.roots` only return roots ancestral to at least one